fedetft/directorydiffmerge/Readme.md

 copy becomes corrupted, ddm can fix the backup by taking the corrupted files from the source directory.

-ddm implements bit rot detction forboth the source and backup directory.
+ddm implements bit rot detction for both the source and backup directory.
 TODO: document me

 ### Initializing the backup

 The first time you want to create a backup with ddm you need to create the backup directory.
-Assuming you have a backup directory `directory` in path `srcdir_path` and want to create the backup in `backup_path`, use the following commands.
+Assuming you have directory `directory` in path `srcdir_path` and want to create the backup in `backup_path`, use the following commands.

 ```
 cp -P -r --preserve=all srcdir_path/directory backup_path  # Copy the directory to backup